nautobot/nautobot/nautobot/docs/installation/index.md

 !!! note
     Either PostgreSQL or MySQL must be selected, but not both.

+!!! check "Added in version 1.1.0"
+    MySQL support was added in Nautobot 1.1.0.

+!!! check "Added in version 1.3.0"
+    Python 3.10 support was added in Nautobot 1.3.0.

+!!! danger "Removed in version 1.3.0"
+    Python 3.6 support was removed in Nautobot 1.3.0.

 Nautobot will not work without these dependencies.

 #### Python